-Foreign students seeking admission in the department and satisfying the eligibility criteria as mentioned in 3 are required to apply through the Deputy Dean (Foreign Students), Foreign Students Registry (FSR). c/o Room No. 11, First Floor Conference Center University of Delhi, Delhi - 110 007 (India).
+Foreign students seeking admission in the department and satisfying the eligibility criteria as mentioned in 3 are required to apply through the Deputy Dean (Foreign Students), Students c/o Registry (FSR), Room No. 11, Conference Center University of Delhi, Delhi - 110 007 (India).
 However, those foreign students who have passed the Bachelor's Degree examination (or are appearing for the same) from an Indian University would be required to appear for the Entrance Test conducted by the Department of Computer Science.
 In addition to applying through the Foreign Student's Registry office, these students would also be required to fill up the application form of the Department of Computer Science.
 On qualifying for admission, the admission of the foreign students will be finalized through the FSR office of University of Delhi.
 No foreign students will be admitted directly by the Department.